petershin/liferay-learn/docs/dxp/latest/en/installation-and-upgrades/installing-liferay/installing-liferay-on-an-application-server/setting-up-jndi-on-tomcat.md

 ## Setting the `context.xml`

-Define a `ResourceLink` in your `/conf/context.xml` file.
+If you've defined the data source globally, define a `ResourceLink` in your `/conf/context.xml` file.
 For example,

 ```xml
 <ResourceLink name="jdbc/liferay" global="jdbc/liferay" type="javax.sql.DataSource" />